 Before joining the CCSO, he served as the Director of Public Safety at the Jacksonville Port Authority.
 In that role, he was responsible for law enforcement services, security contract management, public safety, and emergency management.
 Additionally, he played a crucial role in ensuring JAXPORT’s compliance with federal security mandates for the maritime industry, including the Maritime Transportation Security Act.
 This involved collaboration with various local, state, and federal agencies.

-Prior to working at JAXPORT, Lendvay retired from the Jacksonville Sheriff’s Office in 2019 as the Director of Investigations and Homeland Security following a 25 year career.
+Prior to working at JAXPORT, Undersheriff Lendvay retired from the Jacksonville Sheriff’s Office in 2019 as the Director of Investigations and Homeland Security following a distinguished 25-year career.
 In that role he was responsible for all of the overt and covert investigative functions of the agency, and the specialized unit functions of the agency.
-Lendvay also managed the agency’s participation in multi-agency task forces as well as county-wide critical infrastructure assessments.
+He also managed the agency’s participation in multi-agency task forces as well as county-wide critical infrastructure assessments.

-Lendvay has a B.A. degree in Criminal Justice from the University of North Florida.
+Undersheriff Lendvay has a B.A. degree in Criminal Justice from the University of North Florida.
 While working as the Chief of Homeland Security at JSO, he was accepted into a FEMA-sponsored federal program to study at the U.S. Navy Postgraduate School’s Center for Homeland Defense and Security in Monterey, California.
-He studied there with a cohort of local, state and federal homeland security professionals from around the country and earned his M.A. degree in Homeland Defense and Security.
-Lendvay is also a graduate of the Department of Homeland Security’s Leadership Academy, presented at the Federal Law Enforcement Training Center, in partnership with the National Sheriff’s Association.
+He studied there with a cohort of local, state, and federal Homeland Security professionals from around the country and earned his M.A. degree in Homeland Defense and Security.
+Undersheriff Lendvay is also a graduate of the Department of Homeland Security’s Leadership Academy, presented at the Federal Law Enforcement Training Center in partnership with the National Sheriff’s Association.